Korean Skincare Guide: Pimple PoppingPosted on 22/10/2018

 By first understanding the different types of pimples or forms of acne that you have and how they appear on your skin, then you can truly make the right decision to pop a pimple or to treat it with the appropriate Korean skincare products that work best for you.
 Acne appears differently from person to person and it may be more severe in some people than in others.

-Acne is said to form numerous kinds of skin blemishes and each of them have a defining appearance or symptom.
+Acne forms numerous kinds of skin blemishes and each of them have a defining appearance or symptom.
 By analysing these traits, you can identify which type of acne you have.
 In our previous post, we had mentioned that there are two types of acne; inflammatory and non-inflammatory but there are also levels of acne.
 These are categorised into: mild, intermediate and severe.
 Professionally, your dermatologist will categorise them based on “grade” going from I to IV.

 These types of acne are non-inflammatory acne lesions.
 They are the least painful and are the easiest to treat out of the three types.
 They do not swell and are generally not painful at all.
 You can easily find products on the shelf or even use home remedies to treat the mild acne that you have.